Cevi-Med-Dev/Pricing-Bots/README.md

 ---

 > 🛠️ This bot was never the problem.
-> It just needed someone to believe in it — and clean up its mess.
+> It just needed someone to truly understand it, it's flaws, its potential  — and clean up its mess to re-align the bot with it's ultimate purpose.